usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-3/Sprint-3/Running a Successful Evaluation.md

   o   A “significant weakness” is a flaw that appreciably increases the risk of unsuccessful contract performance.
 The CO should consider discussing any weakness that, if addressed, could materially enhance:

-  1. The proposal’s potential for award; and
+  1. The proposal’s potential for award
-  2. The likelihood of the Government receiving the best possible solution.
+  2. The likelihood of the Government receiving the best possible solution

 Identifying must-haves, tradeoffs, deficiencies, and significant weaknesses positions the Government to establish effective negotiation objectives.
 For example: Let’s say that in evaluating proposals for Agile development, the team notes that an offeror has proposed sprints of very long duration and limited use of a subject matter expert.
 The team sees both issues as significant weaknesses.
 As a result, the team’s negotiation objectives include having the offeror change its approach to sprints and provide the expert on a full-time basis.
 While this will probably increase the price to some degree, the team sees the technical benefits as worth the change in cost.